Effective March 7, 2013

 Reporting and Monitoring.
 We may report information about your Account to credit bureaus.
 Late payments, missed payments, or other defaults on your Account may be reflected in your credit report.
 You agree that any government agency may release your residence address to us, should it become necessary to locate you.
 You agree that we may record your calls, and that our supervisory personnel may listen to telephone calls between you and our representatives in order to evaluate the quality of our service to you and other cardholders.

 Governing Law/Enforceability.
-This Agreement will be governed by Federal Law, and to the extent State law applies, by the law of Utah, whether or not you live in Utah and whether or not this Account is used outside of Utah.
+This agreement and your Account will be governed by federal law applicable to a FDIC-insured institution and, to the extent permitted by federal law, the laws of Utah without regard to its choice of of law provisions.
+This Agreement is entered into between you and us, and received by us, in Utah, and we extend credit to you from Utah, whether or not you live in Utah.
+We will make the decision whether to open an account for you based on criteria established in Utah.
 If any provision of this Agreement is determined to be void or unenforceable under any applicable law, rule or regulation, all other provisions of this Agreement will remain enforceable (except as specifically addressed in the Arbitration provision).
 Our failure to exercise any of our rights under this Agreement will not be deemed to waive our rights to exercise such rights in the future.
 This Agreement is a final expression of the agreement between you and us and this Agreement may not be contradicted by evidence of any alleged oral agreement.

 Arbitration.
 Please review this provision carefully.
 It provides that any dispute may be resolved by binding arbitration.
 Arbitration replaces the right to go to court and the right to have a jury decide a dispute.
 Under this provision, your rights may be substantially limited in the event of a dispute.
 You may opt out of this Arbitration provision by following the instructions below.